|

 4)

 HITCH BALLS.
 Again a couple of items to consider.
-Like
+Like everything else they too come with different weight ratings.

 Ball Diameter sizes differ ranging from 2"